PSP-Archive/ARK-4/README.md

 ###### Full Flash Installation
 <p>

-  - This allows you to install and use all of ARK's features from flash0, allowing you to entirely remove the `ARK_01234` savedata folder or memory stick.
+  - This allows you to install and use all of ARK's features on the console's internal flash memory, allowing you to entirely remove the `ARK_01234` savedata folder or memory stick.
   - Copy `ARK_Full_Installer` to `/PSP/GAME/` and run it from `ARK`.
-  - It will install the necessary modules into the console's flash.
+It will install some extra files into the console's flash.
   - This installation will make use of `Classic Recovery Menu` when the regular one is not available.
-  - Custom Firmware settings and other Custom Firmware files are installed in `ms0:/SEPLUGINS/`, which is used as the default ARK path when no savedata folder is available.
+The minimalistic `PRO Shell` is used in place of the `Custom Launcher`.
+  - When no savedata folder is available the default ARK path used to store settings and other Custom Firmware files will be `ms0:/SEPLUGINS/`.

 </p>